Instructor Stories: Julie Downing

 And while the stories and illustrations in the first three books are dramatic, Julie's range is versatile.
 I also love this adorable story that she wrote about a young dragon.

-And I can't wait to get my hands on her rhyming Hello Moon that just released last month.
+And I personally own her gorgeous, rhyming Hello Moon that just released last year.

 If you're more interested in nonfiction, Candace Fleming's Cubs in the Tub or Beverly Gherman's First Mothers are two of my favorites.
 I even found a video of Julie reading Cubs in the Tub to share with you.